mayur7garg/PetImageClassification/README.md

 4. tensorflow (Version 2.3.0 preferred)
 5. tqdm

+**NOTE:** The model and tensorboard directories have been removed from the project due to GitHub's individual file size constraints.
+Kindly run _**Train.ipynb**_ to generate the model and the tensorboard logs.

+After running _**Train.ipynb**_, use the command _**tensorboard --logdir tensorboard_logs/fit**_ using the command line from the project's root directory to open the TensorBoard GUI in your browser.

 > Make sure to update the _**BASE_PATH**_ constant in _**Train.ipynb**_ to reflect the location where your dataset is stored.

 > Developed by - Mayur Garg